 While reliable and valid measurement, as well as replicability are important elements that independently contribute to the overall credibility of a finding, there may also be a relation between them.
 Indeed, recent studies have illustrated that both the reliability of the measure (Stanley & Spence, 2014) and the reporting of information relevant to demonstrating the validity of the measurement (Flake et al., 2017; Flake & Fried, 2020; Shaw et al., 2020) may be related to the chance of successfully replicating a psychological finding.
 This study aims to investigate the relation of reliability and measurement reporting with replicability, using data and reports from the large scale Many Labs replication projects.

-Many Labs Sample Description

-Because the Many Labs projects involved multiple lab locations over the world directly replicating the same effect, their data allows us to study the variability in these measures across different contexts.
-Furthermore, the Many Labs projects used preregistered and documented structured protocols, we therefore believe the measurement use in these projects represent a high standard within the field.
-Any issues in measurement here is thus taken as an indication that other replications are equally if not more likely to face the same issues.
+Because the Many Labs projects (REFERENCES) are large-scale collaborations in which multiple lab locations directly replicated the same set of studies, their data allows us to study the variability in theirmeasures across different contexts.
+Furthermore, as the Many Labs projects used preregistered and documented structured protocols, we therefore believe the measurement use in these projects represent a high standard within the field.
+Any issues in measurement here might suggest that other replications could also face similar or greater challenges.

 Existing Research